caerusjs/caerus/readme.md

 ### Generating Entities

-To generate an entity with default columns (id, createdAt, updatedAt and deletedAt) and graphql typedefs; run the following command from the root of your project:
+To generate an entity with default columns (id, createdAt and updatedAt) and graphql typedefs; run the following command from the root of your project:

 `$ yarn caerus generate entity <name>`